Laminar-Finance/.github/profile/README.md

     - [ ] Checkout Superfluid Examples on their monorepo (see the hardhat ones)
     - [ ] Creating a new wrapped superfluid token

-- [ ] Golem Research
-    - [ ] Install Golems
-    - [ ] How do requestors pay?
-    - [ ] How do requestors request for compute resources?
-(User flow)
-    - [ ] How do providers provide compute resources?
-    - [ ] How do providers receive payments?
-    - [ ] How are compute resources pooled
-    - [ ] How are compute resources extracted from the pool

 - [ ] Other Research
     - [ ] ERC20
     - [ ] ERC777